Product placement: Comics

-South African football comic book Supa Strikas accepts product placement to allow for the comic's free distribution.
+The South African football comic book Supa Strikas accepts product placement to allow for the comic's free distribution.
 Product placement occurs throughout the publication; on players' shirts, billboards and signage, and through the branding of locations or scenarios.
 Supa Strikas receives the majority of its support from Chevron, via its Caltex and Texaco brands.

 In markets where Chevron lacks a presence, other brands step in, e.g., including Visa in Kenya, Uganda and Tanzania.
 Other brands include their logos included as both billboard and background advertising, and through the branding of locations and scenarios.
 These companies include Metropolitan Life, Nike, Spur Steak Ranches and the South African National Roads Agency, among others.

-Other titles adopted the same system, including cricket comic Supa Tigers and Strike Zone.
+Other titles adopted the same business model, including the cricket comic Supa Tigers and Strike Zone.